wwqrd/wwqrd.github.io/content/blog/running-nomad-on-my-homelab.md

 I broke my Consul and Nomad setups a couple of times 🤦‍♂️, I didn’t understand which parts should bind to which networks for example.
 Through trial and error 🔧, I learned more about how they integrate together, and what they do, and why.

-My configurations are perfect.
+My configurations aren't perfect.
 I'm binding to the host for file storage, instead of using CSI volumes.
 I have a couple of passwords hardcoded into my specs 🔒.
 My server is essentially a personal device on a private network, so I’m okay with it for now.
 Just remind me not to publish those files 😉

 ## What’s Next?